ing-bank/zkflow/README.md

-The ZKFlow consensus protocol enables private transactions on Corda.
+The ZKFlow consensus protocol enables private transactions on Corda using Zero Knowledge Proofs.

 ZKFlow enables CorDapp builders to make some or all states in a transaction private.
 Private states will not be present in the backchain, nor will they be disclosed to the notary.